openmpf/openmpf-docker/README.md

 `jdk-8u144-linux-x64.rpm`, or something similar where "8u144" is a different version number.
 Do not download Java SE 9 or 10.

+If you plan to develop and integrate your own component into OpenMPF, then please refer to the [Contribution Guide](CONTRIBUTING.md).

+<span id="docker-build-command"></span>
 Run following command from within the `openmpf-docker` directory to create the OpenMPF build image: